Car dealerships in North America revert to pens and paper after cyberattacks on software provider

 CDK Global is a major player in the auto sales industry.
 The company, based just outside of Chicago in Hoffman Estates, Illinois, provides software technology to dealers that helps with day-today operations — like facilitating vehicle sales, financing, insurance and repairs.

-CDK is investigating a Wednesday “cyber incident” and the company shut down all of its systems out of an abundance of caution, according to spokesperson Lisa Finney.
+CDK experienced back-to-back cyberattacks on Wednesday.
+The company shut down all of its systems out of an abundance of caution, spokesperson Lisa Finney said last week.

+“We have begun the restoration process," Finney said in an update over the weekend — noting that the company had launched an investigation into the “cyber incident” with third-party experts and notified law enforcement.

-The company has warned customers about “bad actors” posing as members or affiliates of CDK to try to obtain system access by contacting customers.
+In messages to its customers, the company has also warned of “bad actors” posing as members or affiliates of CDK to try to obtain system access by contacting customers.
 It urged them to be cautious of any attempted phishing.

+The incident bore all the hallmarks of a ransomware attack, in which in which targets are asked to pay a ransom to access encrypted files.
+But CDK declined to comment directly — neither confirming or denying if it had received a ransom demand.

 Group 1 Automotive Inc., which owns 202 automotive dealerships, 264 franchises, and 42 collision centers in the U.S. and the United Kingdom, said Monday that the incident has disrupted its business applications and processes in its U.S. operations that rely on CDK’s dealers’ systems.
 The company said that it took measures to protect and isolate its systems from CDK’s platform.